tompave/magic_pipe/README.md

 Becasuse of MagicPipe's modular design, and in order to keep a small installation footprint, all of its dependencies are optional.
 Users of the library need to manually install the required dependencies in their projects.

-The Ruby gems MagicPipe's modules depended on are:
+The Ruby gems MagicPipe's modules depend on are:

 * Senders:
   - Async: `sidekiq`